 Wolf is a historian of mentalité who mines medieval Latin texts in an effort to reconstruct the mind-sets and world-views of their authors and imagined audiences.
 Because this approach relies on such a close reading of texts, it is no surprise that Wolf evolved into a translator, applying his skills to Latin texts ranging from eighth-century chronicles to 13th-century canonization records.
 He regularly offers a half-credit Medieval Latin translation tutorial for students who have at least one year of Classical Latin under their belts.

-An active researcher, writer and translator, Wolf has just finished a translation of the writings of Eulogius of Córdoba, the main source for the so-called "Córdoban martyrs' movement" of the 850s.
+An active researcher, writer and translator, Wolf recently finished a translation and study of the writings of Eulogius of Córdoba, the main source for the so-called “Córdoban martyrs’ movement” of the 850s (Liverpool University Press, 2019).
 He is particularly intrigued by what these sources reveal about how Christians living under Muslim rule came to terms with the political subordination of Christianity without losing their religious identity in the process.
-In his spare time, Wolf is also an avid genealogist who is slowly reconstructing the experiences of his 19th-century German and English immigrant ancestors.
+He is currently at work on a companion volume featuring a translation of another Latin text from Córdoba, the first to argue that Muhammad fit biblical descriptions of the Antichrist.
+In his spare time, Wolf is slowly reconstructing the experiences of his 19th-century German and English immigrant ancestors.